Montreal's Very Own Winter Wonderland

 The best time to visit Montréal is during the winter.
 From mid-January to mid-February, the people of Montréal celebrate “Fête des Neiges”, which means Festival of Snow in English.
 Families play outside and enjoy a variety of activities in the Montréal Snow Village located in Parc Jean-Drapeau.
 It’s the only snow village of its kind to be built in a major metropolitan area worldwide.
 You can do everything from eating, drinking, sleeping, and even getting married on ice.
 It costs the city 1.5-2 million dollars to annually rebuild this winter wonderland, but it won’t cost you a penny to walk around and see everything.

-Another popular attraction besides the Ice Hotel, is Montréal’s ice restaurant, Pommery.
+Another popular attraction besides the Ice Hotel, is Montréal’s Ice restaurant, Pommery.
 Even the chairs are made of ice; fortunately, the backs are covered in fake fur.
 There’s a seating capacity of 60 and a three-course dinner meal costs $69 per person.
-Past meals on Pommery’s menu have been vodka and lime Atlantic salmon prepared Gravlax style, Norwegian vanilla and raspberry omelette flambéed at your table, and “Chantilly” butternut squash soup with hazelnut truffle and crispy bacon garnish.
+Past meals on Pommery’s menu have been vodka and lime Atlantic salmon prepared Gravlax style, Norwegian vanilla and raspberry omelet flambéed at your table, and “Chantilly” butternut squash soup with hazelnut truffle and crispy bacon garnish.
 There isn’t a dress code but make sure to bundle up because it will be cold.
-And afterwards, you can head on over to Ice Bar Amarula for drinks.
-In keeping with the theme, the bar is completely made of ice and they serve mulled wine, beverages served in ice, and cocktails.
+And afterward, you can head on over to Ice Bar Amarula for drinks.
+In keeping with the theme, the bar is completely made of ice and they serve mulled wine, beverages served with ice and cocktails.

 Whether you’re traveling with family or friends, Montréal’s “Fête des Neiges” has something for everyone.